Editing an entry

 Open an entry to rename it, edit its properties, write a body, and delete it from one place.

 Every entry has a detail page — open it by tapping the entry's title on the Chat board.
-The page reads top-to-bottom like a Notion page: a title, a small meta line, your properties, any trackers, and a free-form body at the bottom.
+The page reads top-to-bottom like a Notion page: a breadcrumb in the top bar, a large title, your properties, any trackers, and a free-form body at the bottom.
 Edits autosave.

 What you'll see